 This is the second subsection of the second major section.
 Once again it is centered but in regular type.
 When writing a paper, organize your outline first so that you are able to plan how you will make your argument and then give your reasoning and evidence to support your thesis statement.
 Your first paragraph of each section should explain how this will fit into your reasoning and then each section will end with a summary of how the evidence has shown your reasoning to be correct.
 Also, transitions are very helpful at the end of each major section so that the reader anticipates how the next section is connected to the logical progression of the reasoning you use to support your thesis.

-Most research papers will be no longer than twenty pages and generally do not have long and detailed outlines or subheadings beyond the third level.
+Most graduate research papers will be no longer than twenty pages and generally do not have long and detailed outlines or subheadings beyond the third level.
 Details that would be appropriate for the fourth or fifth heading level tend to distract the reader’s attention from the overall thesis within a short essay.
 Even if a fourth level is unavoidable, a fifth level is discouraged.

 Examples of Citing the Bible (First Level)